Artistic Vision — Leonoor Ruigrok

 Being aware of what is happening in the world around me and responding to it through visual language.
 Within the Dutch art landscape, my work explores symbolic imagery and layered narratives.

 Being a woman remains a layered presence in my artistic practice, carrying both femininity and the masculine within it.
 It comes from experiencing different roles.
-In this I am lightly inspired by the book Two Queens and a King by R. J. Peskens, and also by my upbringing, in which clear male–female clichés were largely absent.
+In this, I am lightly inspired by the book Two Queens and a King by R. J. Peskens, alongside my own upbringing, in which clear male–female clichés were largely absent.

 WOMAN ARTIST – An open perspective